 J-1 (U.S. Exchange Visitor) Visa Information

-Immigration is a hot-button topic, and more attention focused on the different kinds of visas available to citizens of countries other than the United States.
-One of the most common forms is the U.S. Exchange Visitor (J-1) Visa.
+There are different types of visas available to citizens of countries other than the United States.
+One of the most common visas is the U.S. Exchange Visitor (J-1) Visa.
 U.S. Exchange Visitor (J-1) non-immigrant visas are for individuals approved to participate in work and study-based exchange visitor programs.

 The Purpose of the J-1 Visa